VishnuGShephertz/Android_Buddy_Management_Using_App42/README.md

 		App42API.setOfflineStorage(true);

 ```
-__Registering User:__ To use application first you have to register for this application by passing your userName, password and email-id.
+__2. Registering User:__ To use application first you have to register for this application by passing your userName, password and email-id.
 ```

 	public void createUser(final String name, final String pswd,